huggingface/optimum-quanto/README.md

 Activations are always quantized per-tensor because most linear algebra operations in a model graph are not compatible with per-axis inputs: you simply cannot add numbers that are not expressed in the same base (`you cannot add apples and oranges`).

-Weights involved in matrix multiplications are, in the contrary, always quantized along their first axis, because all output features are evaluated independently from one another.
+Weights involved in matrix multiplications are, on the contrary, always quantized along their first axis, because all output features are evaluated independently from one another.

 The outputs of a quantized matrix multiplication will anyway always be dequantized, even if activations are quantized, because: